CSU-NLP-Group/medIKAL/readme.md

 ## Dataset

-Due to copyright requirements and privacy restrictions, we only provide the URLs of source web page of each EMR.
+Due to copyright requirements and privacy restrictions, we only provide the specific ID for each EMR data sample.
+You can use this ID to access the full EMR from the source website (https://bingli.iiyi.com/).

 ## Env